Louisville Metro Internship Program

 2) Students are expected to spend at least 8 hours per week, Monday to Thursday.
 Fridays and weekends may be required for special events or activities.
 Time spent onsite should be documented as time in internship.

 3) Students must complete at least 120 hours onsite for the duration of the internship.
-This does not include required class assignments to be uploaded in an online E-Portfolio.
+This does not include work hours spent on required class writing assignments or class meetings.

 LMIP Application Process